szymonopatora/webSrpingApp/README.md

 # webSrpingApp
 A warm up before some more advanced Spring challenges.
-An exercise qriginating from Spring Guru online course.
+An exercise originating from Spring Guru online course.